Youth is ever proud to visit the margins of death – Ernest Raymond

-I was never a fan of Slayer, the US thrash metal band whose guitarist Jeff Hanneman recently died from a poisonous spider bite, but I was struck by the disconnect between some of the public responses to Hanneman’s untimely death (“RIP,” “Gone too soon,” etc.) and the overall aesthetic of his group.
-Slayer are famous for albums called Reign In Blood and Seasons In the Abyss – shouldn’t fans have been happy that a key member of Slayer was, like, slain?
+I was never a fan of Slayer, the US thrash metal band whose guitarist Jeff Hanneman died from a poisonous spider bite in 2013, but I was struck by the disconnect between some of the public responses to Hanneman’s untimely death (“RIP,” “Gone too soon,” etc.) and the overall aesthetic of his group.
+Slayer were famous for albums called Reign In Blood and Seasons In the Abyss – shouldn’t fans have been happy that a key member of Slayer was, like, slain?

 Prominent in my music collection are works by the legendary hard rock and heavy metal bands of the 1960s and 70s: Led Zeppelin, Aerosmith, AC/DC, ZZ Top, Van Halen, and Kiss, as well as a scattering of material by Alice Cooper, Blue Oyster Cult, Motorhead, Ted Nugent, Guns n’ Roses, and Judas Priest.
 I’ll swear by any Black Sabbath record between 1970’s Black Sabbath and 1979’s Never Say Die, and as an amateur guitarist I sometimes inflict on family members my acoustic renditions of Sabbath’s “Paranoid” and “Sweet Leaf,” along with Kiss’s “Strutter,” Aerosmith’s “Milk Cow Blues,” and AC/DC’s “Soul Stripper.”
 Great stuff.
 Yet as I’ve grown older I’ve recognized that the aggression and drama of this music can be pretty contrived, and that each new generation of young males seems to embrace a louder and more hostile version of it.
 As early as a 1985 review of the hair-metal act Ratt, Globe and Mail critic Liam Lacey spotted the pattern: “Ratt is to Aerosmith as Aerosmith was to the Stones as the Stones were to Muddy Waters: the tradition keeps losing subtlety and gaining speed.”
 Thus, Sabbath and Zeppelin begat Metallica and Slayer; Slayer and Metallica begat Slipknot and Cradle of Filth, ad infinitum.
 Where will it end?